dy/piezo/docs/r&d.md

   - search-matches with protocols like `https://`
   - pretends to be C/JS, when it is not.
     * Such comments would make sense if: code was case-sensitive; it had standard allowed chars (no #@); code had if|else|while|for|return|in keywords.
-      - code is case-sensitive now
     + gives fresh feeling of old standard, since syntax is updated to be cool
     + and still it's like scala also
   - chances are // was unlucky choice in C, since for all basic arithmetics there's double + ++, - --, * **, % %%, & &&, | ||, but / // remains, as well as ^ ^^.
   - there's integer div in wasm, but no integer div in mel

   3. `\` or `\\`
-  * Message: mel is breaking new, but also weirdish like Julia, you gotta expect fancy stuff
+  * Message: piezo is breaking new, but also weirdish like Julia, you gotta expect fancy stuff
   + mono lang reference
   +~ Forth?
   + \ is almost never used in langs & that's unique